-The <operational> datastore is only accessible over NETCONF and requires that NMDA support is enabled.
-To obtain <operational> datastore information, use the <get-data> RPC.
+The coperational> datastore is only accessible over NETCONF and requires that NMDA support is enabled.
+To obtain coperational> datastore information, use the cget-data> RPC.

-Example: Obtaining information from the <operational> datastore using the <get-data> RPC
+Example: Obtaining information from the coperational datastore using the <get-data

 The <get-data> RPC performed on the <operational> datastore can be extended with the with-origin option to detail the origin of each configuration node, excluding non-presence containers.